mmallindine/Madness-Project/scrollstory/index.md

 *Transvestism Today*, a book written for psychiatrists in 1960 by Edward Podolsky, a sexologist, and Carlson Wade, a self-described “pulp sexologist,” argue to psychiatrists the need to understand the differences between men who want to medically alter their sex (transsexuals) and men who dress as women for entertainment purposes (transvestites).
 They argue that understanding the difference is important to not only how the transsexuals/transvestites are treated by the medical community, but also in determining the cause of the conditions.

 One of the issues that the authors of *Transvestism Today* tackle is whether or not someone who is physically healthy should have surgical intervention.
 With these medical ethics, it would be impossible to perform a sex-change operation, as there is nothing that is physically cured with this operation that a physician could prove, as transsexualism is a condition of the mind.
 This sparks room for the debate of the origin of transsexuality.
 If it is a choice, and the transsexual is only having a mental urge to become the opposite sex, then medical intervention is unnecessary and it should be left to psychiatrists.
-However, if a cause can be determined that shows medical intervention is necessary for someone who is “mentally ‘female’” but physically male, as the authors of *Transvestism Today* put it, then a sex-change operation would be medically necessary.
-(Transvestism Today, “What is Trans-Sexualism?”)
+However, if a cause can be determined that shows medical intervention is necessary for someone who is “mentally ‘female’” but physically male, as the authors of *Transvestism Today* put it, then a sex-change operation would be medically necessary.[^note4]

+[^note4]: Podolsky and Wade, *Transvestism Today*, “What is Trans-Sexualism?”

 This is the reason the separation of transsexualism and transvestism was so important to Podolsky and Wade, who quote and cite the same doctor that Wells used in his newspaper article, Dr. Benjamin.
 Dr. Benjamin stated, “most transvestites would be horrified at the idea of being operated on” to change their sex, while transsexuals “only live for the day when his hated sex organs can be removed, organs which to him are a dreadful deformity.”
 Dr. Benjamin framing transsexualism as a deformity, rather than a mental condition, shows that medically necessary treatment is required to fix a female person, born into a male body.

 The book ends with a short section quoting Dr. Samuel B. Kutash, a psychologist who worked in the New York State Department of Correction.
 He wrote a critique of how laws regarding dressing norms effect male transvestites and transsexuals (meaning anyone assigned male at birth who dresses as female with without permanent sex change in mind) much more than a female wearing male clothing.
-He noted that the law, as written, did not differ from a male or female wearing the others clothing, but in application the law was used against male transvestites and transsexuals.
-(Transvestism Today, “The Law Looks at Transvestism”)
+He noted that the law, as written, did not differ from a male or female wearing the others clothing, but in application the law was used against male transvestites and transsexuals.[^note5]

+[^note5]: Podolsky and Wade, *Transvestism Today*, “The Law Looks at Transvestism."

 Dr. Kenneth Walker, also quoted in *Transvestism Today*, supplements Kutash’s statement about unequal policing of gender norms in the same chapter.
 Walker stated that the law steps in to barr males from dressing as females, so when a medical operation can make the transsexual compliant with the law, the psychiatric and otherwise medical community finds ways to show that the transsexual is in some way mentally ill, not a female.
 He offered the following quotes regarding societal unacceptance of allowing transsexuals to live as they please: